 Identifies the proper setup and implementation of accounting software for an agricultural business.
 A chart of accounts and beginning balance sheet will be created for a computerized record keeping system.
 Data entry methods for the accounting software and identification of business plan components specific to student needs will also be discussed.

 ABM 105 - Records and Business Planning III (3)

-5 Lecture hours, 41.7 Co-op hours, 7.5 Private instruction hours Examines cash and accrual accounting concepts and basic financial statements created for an agricultural business plan.
+Examines cash and accrual accounting concepts and basic financial statements created for an agricultural business plan.

 ABM 106 - Records & Business Planning IV (3)